stathisar/AJGS/README.md

 # AJGS
+  #Revised during February 2021
-R scripts for data processing of twitter content for disaster management of fire events
+R script for data processing of twitter content for disaster management of fire events

 Those scripts are indicative examples of automation of geo-referencing methodology which aspires to utilize twitter content for disaster management purposes.